Impact (not control)

 • Are 3rd party vendors responsible for portions of their product?

-• What requirements communicated to the 3rd party?
+• What requirements were/are communicated to the 3rd party?

 • High level customer road maps?